Military parade: Finland

-The national parades are held in a host city selected for the year, and typically include military unis from all three services, the Finnish Border Guard and reserve units, contingents from the National Defence Training Association of Finland and other voluntary national defence organisations, and contingents of civilian authorities, e.g. the Police of Finland.
-Helsinki hosts the June 4 flag day parade every fifth year; 1997, 2002, 2007, 2012, 2017, 2022, 2027, and so on.
+The national parades are held in a host city selected for the year, and typically include military units from all three services, the Finnish Border Guard and reserve units, as well as contingents from the National Defence Training Association of Finland and other voluntary national defence organisations, and contingents of civilian authorities, e.g. the Police of Finland.
+Helsinki hosts the flag day parade in years ending in a 2 or a 7.

-The brigade level-units its may organise local, smaller parades to celebrate particular events.
-On the day of swearing their military oath, Finnish conscripts graduating their basic training typically march in a small parade within their garrison or in a local town or village.
+Units of the Defence Forces may organise local, smaller parades to celebrate particular events.
+On the day of swearing their military oath, Finnish conscripts graduating their basic training typically march in a small parade within their garrison or in a local town.

-Regardless of the parade size, the Finnish military parade consists of the inspection of the troops, a moment of worship and the pass in review.
-In the inspection, the senior officer who receiver the parade formally walks past the assembled troops and deliveres an address to them.
-All troops, including motorised units, are usually dismounted for the inspction.
+Regardless of size, the Finnish military parade consists of the inspection of troops, a moment of worship and a pass in review.
+The senior officer receiving the parade formally inspects and greets the assembled troops, and delivers an address to those in attendance.
+All troops, including motorised units, are usually dismounted for the inspection.
 This is followed by a sermon given by a military chaplain, concluded by an anthem sung by the troops.
 After this, the troops pass in review, marching at a pace of 120 steps per minute, units either in three or four files and vehicles in a single column.